GurujuAkhila/Network-Simulator/README.md

 1. Creating end devices, hubs
 2. Creating connections between them to form a topology
 3. Sending and receiving data
 4. Created two end devices with a dedicated connection and enable data transmission between them.
-Note that this is only a simulation as no real data can be shared.
+Note that this is only a simulation as no real data can be shared.
 5. Created a star topology with five end devices connected to a hub and enable communication within end devices.
 This followed the exact working principles of hub.